Reapimus/data-alchemy/docs/guide/datatypes.md

 The Enum DataType is a datatype specifying a Roblox enum to use for the key, the `enum` argument will only accept an Enum and is used to construct a Enum datatype that will validate and properly serialize/deserialize a value used for this key.

+Providing just the `Enum` container itself will make the Enum datatype only accept an Enum specifier (Meaning you should provide this key a value like `Enum.Material` instead of `Enum.Material.Air` for example).

 ---

 ## DateTime